 The City publically advertised for bids to construct the project and on October 12, 2016 two bids were opened.
 The low bidder was determined to be JJR Construction Inc. of San Mateo California with a bid of $3,343,399.
 Based on the prior City Council authorization, the City Manager awarded the construction contract to JJR Construction Inc.

-Construction will occur in 4 phases lasting until the fall of 2017.
-The Phase 1 work on the south side of Santa Cruz Avenue between Olive Street and San Mateo Drive and the Phase 2 work on the south side of Santa Cruz Avenue between San Mateo Drive and Fremont Street is nearly complete.
-The Phase 3 work on the north side of Santa Cruz Avenue between Johnson Street and San Mateo Drive is scheduled to begin in early May and last until early June.
-The Santa Cruz Avenue Sidewalk Project plans
+Construction will occur in 4 phases lasting through the summer of 2017.
+The first 3 phases are nearly complete.
+New sidewalks, driveways, and handicap ramps have been installed on the south side of Santa Cruz Avenue between Olive Street and Fremont Street and on the north side of Santa Cruz Avenue between Johnson Street and San Mateo Drive.
+The 4th and final phase will begin the week of June 26th and is scheduled to last until early August.
+Once the Santa Cruz Avenue Sidewalk Project is complete, the street will be resurfaced and re-striped by the 2017 Street Resurfacing Project The Santa Cruz Avenue Sidewalk Project plans

 and specifications are available for viewing here.